all-the-hubbub/hubbub/README.md

 ```

 Note: we need to deploy the app before we can run locally so the OAuth callback will be present at the place Github expects it to be

+To view the app, go to /login, the homepage is currently blank

 ## Development details
 We've got our node app in `functions`, our web app in `webapp/`